Guest Blog Post written by Joe Alonzo

 About Joe Alonzo

-When you go from being a small company to becoming a part of a larger one with many locations, there’s more risk and liability involved.
+When you go from being a small rental company to becoming a part of a larger one with many locations, there’s more risk and liability involved.
 You really have to make sure that operations are buttoned up and in order.
 For example, there’s more attention paid to safety.
 Now we have a team that can help us with that directly, and there are more safety trainings for both our employees and customers.
 You also have HR involved in your business.
-The decisions you make have to be in line with the hundreds of other stores you may have, so decision-making is slowed down a little when you go to a larger company.
+The decisions you make have to be in line with the hundreds of other stores you may have, so decision-making is slowed down a little when you are acquired by a larger rental company.
 But you also have more help.
 When you’re a smaller company, reaching out to somebody in your industry who is not a competitor can be really tough.
 But today, I can reach out to the Chicago area group within Sunbelt and sit with a person that’s in my same position and pick their brain.
 We can bounce ideas off each other.
-That’s a major benefit of being part of a larger organization.
+That’s a major benefit of being part of a larger rental organization.

 If you are preparing for an acquisition, I’ve found that staying highly organized and having the right people and systems in place can help put your best foot forward with buyers.
 It can also save you from wasted time and unnecessary aggravation.
-But no matter your future plans, these are sound practices in general to follow when building a successful business.
+But no matter your future plans, these are sound practices, in general, to follow when building a successful business.